jay-hodgson/Sage-Governance-Documents/Terms.md

 <p><strong>12.6 &nbsp;&nbsp;</strong> Post any User Content that is licensed under a Copyleft license or any other viral open source license;</p>

-<p><strong>12.7 &nbsp;&nbsp;</strong> redistribute User Content in a manner that fails to comply with any provision of these Terms and any User Content restrictions; without limiting the generality of the foregoing, you may be permitted to redistribute User Content, but solely to the extent that you have assurances that all subsequent recipients comply with these Terms, the [<u>Privacy Policy</u>](https://www.synapse.org/TrustCenter:PrivacyPolicy), as well as any additional User Content restrictions;</p>
+<p><strong>12.7 &nbsp;&nbsp;</strong> redistribute User Content in a manner that fails to comply with any provision of these Terms and any User Content restrictions; without limiting the generality of the foregoing, you may be permitted to redistribute User Content, but solely to the extent that you have assurances that all subsequent recipients comply with these Terms, the [Privacy Policy](https://www.synapse.org/TrustCenter:PrivacyPolicy), as well as any additional User Content restrictions;</p>

 <p><strong>12.8 &nbsp;&nbsp;</strong> use or attempt to use the User Content to harm, marginalize, or discriminate against individuals or populations, whether in insurance, employment, or other manners;</p>